 The answer is probably not.
 Plus it’s boring.
 The relationship between brands and influencers is crucial in getting a marketing campaign right.
 It’s about creating an authentic and original message, which sounds crazy because you’re paying them, but if you find the right influencer and know your customer journey then there are ways to come up with an organic content marketing strategy.

 For example, you might be a beer company that wants to activate that elusive – and generally less engaged – male market.
-Instead of picking out highly followed female or male fashion bloggers who don’t necessarily have a male audience who appreciates beer or have built a lifestyle that will resonate with your brand, look on a local level for influencers like @beerboysadl – excuse the cross-promotion – who have a strong niche audience.
-And you know the boys just love a good beer, therefore will promote your product genuinely across their social networks.
+Instead of picking out highly followed female or male fashion bloggers who don’t necessarily have a male audience who appreciates beer or have built a lifestyle that will resonate with your brand, look on a local level for influencers who have a strong niche audience with audiences close to yours.

 View this post on Instagram